-At DM Cantor, we handle a very high percentage of the “Sex Crimes” cases involving private counsel in the State of Arizona.
+At DM Cantor, we have handled – and won – a very high percentage of the “Sex Crimes” cases involving private counsel in the State of Arizona.
 We have one of the largest libraries with research materials devoted to challenging accusations involving sex crimes, including Luring a Minor for Sexual Exploitation.
 In addition, our attorneys have attended numerous seminars sponsored by the National Child Abuse Defense and Resource Center (the leading center in the United States which assists in the defense of the falsely accused).
 Our attorneys have been highly trained in the clinical and forensic interviewing techniques of children and their families.
 This allows us to properly question detectives and other mental health professionals who may have initially interviewed the alleged victim.
 If the interviewing process was not done correctly, it can often be shown that the detective “led” the alleged victim into giving the necessary answers required to charge the defendant.

-Additionally, because our law firm fights conviction from all angles, we would assert a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
-The possibilities are numerous and diverse.
-One of those we frequently assert is a “Miranda rights violation.”
-In Arizona, the standard of whether any incriminating statement (i.e., a statement which tends to admit guilt) is admissible into evidence is based upon a “voluntariness” standard.
+Because our law firm fights conviction from all angles, we have vast experience of a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
+One of the primary defense tactics we use is your Right to Remain Silent / Miranda Rights.
+In Arizona, the standard of whether any incriminating comments (i.e., a statement which tends to admit guilt) is admissible into evidence is based upon a “voluntariness” standard.
 If we can demonstrate that the police coerced you (i.e., intimidated or tricked you) into making a confession or inculpatory statement, or that they did not properly read you your Miranda Rights, then we can suppress those statements and any evidence gathered as a direct result of those statements.